Amazon Web Services · December 2025 Concept Proposal · Cost Transparency

 Minimal interference with primary tasks.
 Quick access to crucial information.
 Progressive disclosure of details.
 Contextual relevance based on user state and query phase.
 Defensive and noninvasive presence that adapts to workflow context.

-The design evolved through multiple wireframe iterations, capturing the widget's behavior across query execution states (pre-run, running, completed) and pricing models (pay-as-you-go vs provisioned capacity).
+The design evolved through multiple wireframe iterations, mapping the widget's behavior across query execution states (pre-run, running, completed) and pricing models (pay-as-you-go vs provisioned capacity) before visual refinement.

 Concept Wireframes Query Analyzer — Pre-run, Running, Completed States